Cambrian Combine strike: Working conditions and safety

-By 1910, the South Wales Coalfield had become one of the largest coal-producing regions in the world and one of the most dangerous working environments in Britain.
+By 1910, the South Wales Coalfield had become one of the largest coal-producing regions in the world and a dangerous working environment.
 The Rhondda Valley alone produced 56.8 million tons of coal in 1914, representing 19.7 percent of Britain's total coal output.
 The rapid industrial expansion of the late 19th century had transformed the economic and social landscape of the South Wales Valleys.
 Between 1881 and 1911, Glamorgan experienced inward migration of more than 330,000 people from elsewhere in Wales and neighbouring parts of England, drawn by employment opportunities in the expanding coalfield.

 Despite producing 19.7 per cent of total British coal output in 1913, South Wales consistently accounted for between 20 and 30 per cent of total British colliery deaths from the 1870s through the 1930s.
 Between 1910 and 1914, 16.5 per cent of coal miners were injured annually, compared to 8.3 per cent of metal smelters, 5.3 per cent of railway workers, and 2 per cent of cotton industry workers.

 The dangerous conditions were exemplified by the Universal Colliery at Senghenydd, which suffered two major explosions—81 deaths in 1901 and 439 deaths in 1913, the latter being Britain's worst mining disaster.

 Working conditions in the South Wales coal mines were notoriously dangerous and difficult.
 The coal seams were particularly challenging to work due to the dry, gaseous nature of Welsh coal, which made mines prone to explosion, and the presence of numerous geological faults that created layers of rock and shale.
 Contemporary accounts described miners working "away from the sunlight and fresh air, sometimes in a temperature of up to 90°C, every movement of the day, inhaling coal and shale dust, perspiring so abnormally... the roof perhaps 18 inches low, perhaps 20 feet high, ears constantly strained for movements in the strata on which his limbs or his life is dependent."

 Prior to 1912, there was no minimum wage in the mining industry, and miners' pay was typically calculated by the weight of saleable coal extracted rather than by hourly rates or weekly wages.
 This piece-rate system created ongoing disputes between miners and owners over payment rates for different seams, particularly when geological conditions made extraction more difficult or dangerous.
 Approximately 1,000 serious accidents occurred annually in the South Wales Coalfield, with roughly 30,000 miners receiving injuries causing disability lasting seven days or more each year.